Charles Mesure

-Charles William David Mesure (born 12 August 1970) is an English Australian actor known for his work in Australia, New Zealand and the United States of America.
+Charles William David Mesure (born 12 August 1970) is a British-born Australian actor known for his work in Australia, New Zealand and the United States.

-Birth and education
+Early life and education

-Mesure was born in Somerset, England.
+Mesure was born in Wells, Somerset, England.
 When he was five, his family moved to Australia and he grew up in Sydney.
 Mesure attended Newington College (1982–1987) and graduated from the National Institute of Dramatic Art, Australia, with a degree in Performing Arts (Acting) in 1995.

 Career

-In 1995, he moved to New Zealand where he soon picked up a few acting roles.
-Mesure has acted in, directed, designed, and written upwards of thirty productions for Sydney University's Drama Society while studying law.
+In 1995, Mesure moved to New Zealand where he soon picked up a few acting roles.
+Mesure acted in, directed, designed and wrote upwards of thirty productions for the University of Sydney's Drama Society while studying law.

 In 1998, he was nominated for a Best Actor New Zealand Television Award for his work as Ryan Waters on the New Zealand soap opera, City Life.

 In 2003, he won the Best Supporting Actor award for his work as Kees Van Damm on the New Zealand drama, Street Legal.
-Mesure appeared as a supporting character in Season 1 of the American TV series V, and was promoted to a regular series cast member for Season 2.
+Mesure appeared as a supporting character in Season 1 of the American TV series V and was promoted to a regular series cast member for Season 2.